angeloschatzimparmpas/FeatureEnVi/README.md

 **Note:** We used OSX and Google Chrome in all our tests, so we cannot guarantee that it works in other OS or browser.
 However, since FeatureEnVi is written in JS and Python, it should work in all the most common platforms.

-**Tip** You will have to see a red loading bar on top whenever something is processing.
+**Tip:** You will have to see a red loading bar on the very top whenever something is processing.

-- Step 1: Make sure the "Red wine quality" data set is selected (top-left corner), then reload/refresh your browser. **Please note** that the first time you execute the analysis and, consequently, run the hyperparameter search, it might take a few minutes before the XGBoost classifier's hyperparameters have been tuned, using Bayesian Optimization.
+- Step 1: Make sure the "Red wine quality" data set is selected (top-left corner), then reload/refresh the `localhost:8080` page open in your browser. **Please note** that the first time you execute the analysis and, consequently, run the hyperparameter search, it might take a few minutes before the XGBoost classifier's hyperparameters have been tuned, using Bayesian Optimization.
 After the first time, the results are cached and will be re-used to make the process faster.
 - Step 2: When *Data Space* is populated with the beeswarm plot, press the *Feature exploration* button that is shown in Figure 1(a), top-left corner.
 - Step 3: From the newly-drawn table heatmap view in the panel named as *Feature Selection Techniques* (cf. Figure 3(b)), you have to exclude/deselect the *chlorides F2, freeSulDi F10, totalSuDi F5, pH F8, resSu F7, and fixAc F4* features (Figure 3(c) and (e)).
 To confirm the removal/deactivation of these features, please consider pressing down on the right mouse button in this same view.
 - Step 4: We continue by transforming *volAc F1, sulphates F6, and sulphates F9* features.
 Starting with *volAc F1*, you have to click on *F1* in the graph visualization located at *Feature Space Detail* panel, as illustrated in Figure 4(b).
 12 transformation options will be available to you; we select *F1\_l2* by clicking this specific node.
 The same process should be followed for the remaining features.
 We click *F6* and we choose *F6\_b* transformation.
 Finally, *F9* should become *F9\_l10*.